Is now a good time to get back in?

 Well, I don’t have a crystal ball I’m afraid, but I can show you a technique that allows you to make some instant money and potentially buy shares with a decent downside buffer.
 So, if the market takes off again you’ll pocket a decent payout and if it does pullback, you won’t lose money unless it drops almost 11%.

 Sound too good to be true?
-Let me show you an example of using a ‘buy low’ contract to achieve exactly this with Aviva.
+Let me show you an example of using a cash-secured put to achieve exactly this with Aviva stock.

 I pulled these numbers straight from the web yesterday, so it is a current position, but to be clear, I’m not making any trading recommendation.

 First up let’s have a look at a chart for Aviva.
 As you can see, it’s making a steady recovery since the crash and is definitely on investor’s radars with ‘buy’ ratings from a number of analysts.
-The dividend was canned in the middle of the crisis, but the business is doing pretty well, and it’s generally anticipated that the payout will be reinstated in the near future.
+The dividend was canned in the middle of the crisis, but the business is doing pretty well.
+It’s generally anticipated that the payout will be reinstated in the near future.

-So, of course, we could just dive in and buy the shares at 282.6p each and keep our fingers crossed that there are no further drop in the share price.
+So, of course, we could just dive in and buy Aviva stock at 282.6p per share and keep our fingers crossed that there are no further drop in the share price.

-Or, we could be smart and use a September 260p ‘buy low’ contract instead.
+Or, we could be smart and sell a September 260p cash-secured put instead.

-That would obligate us to buy 1,000 Aviva shares for 260p each if the price traded below that level by the 18th September.
+That would obligate us to buy 1,000 Aviva stock for 260p per share if the price traded below that level by the 18th September.
 Remember, that is over 22p lower than where they are currently trading at.

 So, just to reiterate, we would be paid £80 right off the bat for entering into an agreement to buy Aviva shares for over 22p lower than the price they are currently trading at.
 Or, not at all.